LiquidFeedback

 LiquidFeedback is free software for political opinion formation and decision-making.
-The software incorporates insights from social choice theory in order to aggregate opinions more effectively.
+The software aims to incorporate insights from social choice theory to aggregate opinions more effectively.
+Among its main features is the implementation of liquid democracy.

 Description

-LiquidFeedback helps groups (such as societies or organizations, political or not) make decisions in an inclusive way, without the limitations of traditional governance methods.
+LiquidFeedback helps groups (such as societies or organizations, political or not) make decisions inclusively, without the limitations of traditional governance methods.
 It also differs from a general Internet forum by providing a proposition development process that integrates deliberation and voting.
 LiquidFeedback was originally designed for political parties and other organizations, but has evolved to be used in civic contexts as well.
-It aims to create an accurate representation of the opinions of the members of the group, without them being distorted by social hierarchies and knowledge differences.
+It aims to create an accurate representation of the opinions of the group's members, without them being distorted by social hierarchies and knowledge differences.
 Each individual is encouraged to promote his or her own initiatives within the scope set by the operators.
 This scope may be the democratic self-organization of the group or the submission of proposals to elected representatives.

 The online platform allows participants to vote on matters themselves.
 In addition, participants are given the option to delegate their vote to a selected individual if they feel that individual is better suited to make the decision.
 The purpose of this is to allow those who are most knowledgeable about a particular topic to make the decision.
-Since not everyone is equally invested in all issues, you basically participate in what you are interested in, but for other areas you give your vote to someone acting on your behalf.
+Since not everyone is equally invested in all issues, one participates in what they are interested in, but for other areas one gives their vote to someone acting on their behalf.
 This mechanism is known as liquid democracy and allows for a division of labor among participants.
-This helps to produce results that reflect the mood of the majority, even if they can't find the time to participate in person, thus avoiding problems that regularly arise with grassroots democracy.
+This helps to produce results that reflect the mood of the majority, even if they cannot find the time to participate in person, thus avoiding problems that regularly arise with grassroots democracy.

 LiquidFeedback allows participants not only to vote on initiatives, but also to help improve them.
 The platform allows users to interact with each other to improve initiatives and gain the necessary majority.
 In addition to the standard bottom-up (member- or citizen-initiated) process, LiquidFeedback offers a "polling mode" that allows public administrations to consult constituents on proposed actions.